user profile avatar

 Bio

-I am from the beautiful twin island of Trinidad and Tobago and migrated to the United States for better opportunities.
+I am from the beautiful twin islands of Trinidad and Tobago and migrated to the United States for better opportunities.
 I come from humble beginnings and am a proud first-generation college student—my story highlights perseverance.
 At one of the lowest points in my life, I dropped out of high school and obtained my GED.
 After that, I vowed to myself that I would further my education.
 In 2022, I graduated from LaGuardia Community College with an associate's degree in Education.
 During this process, I fell in love with Communication Sciences and Disorders (CSD) and Psychology.
-Currently, I'm pursuing my bachelor's (dual degrees) in CSD and Psychology.
+Currently, I'm pursuing my bachelor's (dual degrees) in Communication Sciences and Disorders and Psychology.
 I'm also minoring in Neuroscience & Philosophy.
-As a former DREAMer recipient, I understand the need for multicultural inclusivity.
-I'm passionate about de-stigmatizing the elitist assumption that ethnic and minority dialects, accents, and languages are inferior to their formal counterparts.
+I'm passionate about multiculturalism and de-stigmatizing the elitist assumption that ethnic and minority dialects, accents, and languages are inferior to their formal counterparts.
 My interests lie in cross-cultural learning, code-switching, style-shifting, language acquisition, pitch perception, accent bias, and attitudes toward bilingualism.
 Currently, I work in a daycare with children from six weeks to four years old.
 They are the cutest bunch and genuinely light up my day!
-My dream job is to be a Speech Pathologist working with children/adults.
+My dream job is to be a Speech Pathologist working with both children and adults.
 Meanwhile, I'm doing what I believe is my purpose: Helping and advocating for individuals who are disadvantaged and most vulnerable in society.
 Thank you to bold.org and all the donors who help students like me reach their full potential; I'm eternally grateful to you.

 Education